 Master of Science in Pharmacoeconomics and Health Outcomes

-The Master of Science in Pharmacoeconomics and Health Outcomes is a 30 credit, fully online degree program.
-Health economics and outcomes research are increasingly important to the health care industry and aims to optimize patient care delivery and clinical decision-making as well as influence policy discussions related to health care reimbursements and priorities.
+The Master of Science in Pharmacoeconomics and Health Outcomes is a 30-credit, fully online degree program.
+Health economics and outcomes research is increasingly important to the healthcare industry and aims to optimize patient care delivery and clinical decision-making as well as influence policy discussions related to healthcare reimbursements and priorities.

 This degree program will prepare students for careers in health care administration, medical affairs, and market access and research in public and private health systems, the pharmaceutical industry, health insurance companies, government and academia.Students will take courses covering topics including biostatistics, epidemiology, qualitative and quantitative research methods, health economics and health care delivery systems.

 Here are job openings in this field for which a graduate would be competitive.

 Students are required to take all of the following courses in order to earn the Master of Science in Pharmacoeconomics and Health Outcomes degree.
 Courses will be offered fully online, in either an asynchronous or partly synchronous/asynchronous model.
 The courses will be offered as scheduled during the Fall, Spring, or Summer semesters.